 Deeded Week Timeshare

 How does exchanging weeks work?
 Well, when you have this type of ownership, you can spend your week at another timeshare instead of your home resort.
 This is a great option if you vacation for the same amount of time each year.
-If you always go for a spring-break or holiday getaway that lasts a week, you may not feel the need to break up your timeshare week into smaller stays through out the year.
-You can still use networks like RCI and II to exchange your week.
+If you always go for a spring-break or holiday getaway that lasts a week, you may not feel the need to break up your timeshare week into smaller stays throughout the year.
+You can still use networks like RCI and Interval International to exchange your week.

 Another perk of owning a deeded week is that you have booking priority at your home resort.
 That means you are able to reserve your unit during your week ahead of time.
 Points-based ownerships are great for those who like to keep their plans flexible.